 The Novitiate is the most important period of formation.
 It introduces the novice to a deeper experience of prayer, community living, and the dynamics of individual growth and development.
 It also provides him with some apostolic experience and guides him in his study of scripture, spirituality, traditions of the congregation, and the vows of poverty, chastity and obedience.
 Under the guidance of the novice master, the novice more deeply reflects upon his relationship with God and his decision to live vowed life as a Viatorian.
 The Novitiate is a one-year program.

-Upon completion of the Novitiate, the Viatorian brother professes the vows of poverty, chastity, and obedience for a three-year period.
+Upon completion of the Novitiate, the Viatorian brother professes the vows of poverty, chastity, and obedience for a three-year period, sometimes called “first vows.”
 Temporary vows may be renewed after this initial period, or the candidate may request permanent/perpetual vows.
 During the period of temporary vows, the Brother is given the time, training, environment, and experience he needs to make a lifelong commitment as a Viatorian.
 He normally lives in one of our local communities and works in some area of our apostolate for at least two years.
 Then, if he intends to continue as a Viatorian brother, he begins advanced studies or training at whatever school or organization best suits his and the Community’s needs.
-If he desires to become a Viatorian priest, he may request to begin his theological studies at Catholic Theological Union in Chicago, where he will pursue the required curriculum for ordination to the priesthood.
+If he desires to become a Viatorian priest, he may request to begin his theological studies at Catholic Theological Union in Chicago, where he will pursue the required curriculum and formation for ordination to the priesthood.
 (Brothers may also choose to live and work as brothers indefinitely, perhaps discerning an invitation to priesthood later in religious life or desiring to be a brother for life.)

 If a Viatorian Brother discerns an invitation from God to become a Viatorian priest, he is required to pursue graduate theological studies at Catholic Theological Union in Chicago.
 This program of professional theological study and ministerial formation normally takes four years in order to fulfill the requirements established by the United States Conference of Catholic Bishops for ordination to the priesthood and includes earning a three-year Masters of Divinity degree (M.Div).